 I hope you can appreciate all that it took to compile this list and understand that it will change.

-Analyse the list, watch the films, have some fun and get out to the cinema.
+Analyse the list, watch the films, message me with your thoughts, have some fun and get out to the cinema.